JetBrains/intellij-platform-plugin-template/README.md

 everything in the most straightforward manner.
 <!-- Plugin description end -->

+If you're still not sure, what is this about - read our introduction of [What is the IntelliJ Platform?][docs:intro]

 We can highlight here the following parts:

 - Gradle configuration